sygmaprotocol/sygma-relayer/docs/general/CLI.md

 `./sygma-relayer keygen gen-key`

 #### Description:
 Generate a 256-bit ECDSA keypair and print it out.
+This keypair can be used as a relayer's execution keypair.

 ## Other util commands